Data Processing Addendum (Service Provider)

 3. Control of and Rights in Canadian Personal Information.
 As between the Company and the Client, control of Canadian Personal Information shall always remain with the Client.
 The Company acknowledges and agrees that nothing gives the Company any right, title or interest in any Canadian Personal Information.

-7. Security of Canadian Personal Information.
-Without limiting any other provision in this Schedule or the Client Agreement with regard to the security of information, the Company shall have in place reasonable policies, procedures and safeguards to protect the confidentiality and security of the Canadian Personal Information.
-The Company shall ensure the physical security of the Canadian Personal Information by making reasonable security arrangements against such risks as unauthorized access, collection, use, disclosure, disposal, loss or modification.
+5. Security of Canadian Personal Information.
+Without limiting any other provision in this Exhibit or the TOS with regard to the security of information, the Company shall have in place reasonable policies, procedures and safeguards to protect the confidentiality and security of the Canadian Personal Information.
+The Company shall make reasonable security arrangements against such risks as unauthorized access, collection, use, disclosure, disposal, loss or modification.
+The Company will protect the security and confidentiality of the Canadian Personal Information to at least the standard required by applicable Privacy Laws.